Lessons Learned After 52 Years of Overweight / Obesity

 So would leaving out the butter and using just syrup...

 So would adding fruit or berries...

 So would having a big bowl of cooked wheat berries with fruit and maple syrup instead of the pancakes...
-(Same flavors with a different texture and so much kinder to my body.)
+(Same basic ingredients and flavors, but less processed, less refined, with a different texture, and much kinder to my body.)

 I cannot exercise away a bad diet.
-But I can supercharge a good one.
+But with exercise, I can supercharge a good diet.
 (Chef AJ)

 It takes me over 90 minutes of running to burn off 1,000 calories.

-It takes me just 20 minutes to consume more than 2,000 calories (when eating calorie-dense foods).
+It takes me under 30 minutes to swallow more than 2,000 calories (when eating calorie-dense foods).

 Do the math.
 Three meals a day.
-Snacks.
-Drinks.
-All that energy and fuel has to go somewhere.
+Plus snacks.
+Plus drinks.
+That's a lot of fuel/energy that has to go somewhere.